 First, your dog must be restrained.
 This means your dog is being held firmly but gently for her safety and the safety of the assistants and technicians.
 Usually, it takes one to three handlers, depending on how wiggly and strong your dog is.
 Most of us put little dogs on the table and big dogs on the floor for the comfort of everyone.

 Other methods of distraction include head-tapping, head-scratching, and making silly noises.
-Some dogs need muzzles for safety purposes, and many dogs are nicely distracted by a muzzle (sometimes, we affectionately call it the “party hat”).
+Some dogs need muzzles for safety, and many dogs are nicely distracted by a muzzle (sometimes, we affectionately call it the “party hat”).

 Once your dog is calm and still, the technician drawing the blood will need to find a vein.
 The technician might shave a tiny spot if the vein is small or hard to see.
-Often, we can find the vein with some rubbing alcohol added to the area, which also disinfects it.
+We often find the vein with some rubbing alcohol added to the area, which also disinfects it.

 An assistant — often the same person holding the dog — will “roll” or “hold off” the vein to get it to pop out and be visible to the person drawing the blood.